 What are Closing Costs?

-Closing is a process that begin weeks before closing, and follows an outline set largely by a buyer's original offer to the seller of the house.
+Closing is a process that begin weeks before closing, and follows an outline set largely by a buyer's original offer on the house.
 That sales contract, once it's signed by the seller, covers the key elements of the settlement or closing.

 Types of Closing Costs